Merger to Discontinue

-Merger Update
+Merger News Update

 Hammer & NER and Living Well Disability Services entered into a partnership agreement with the intent to merge into one high-capacity organization by January 1, 2026.
 The vision is to expand support for people served with a continuum of living options, from more independent living to providing specialized care for people who are aging and have higher medical needs.